sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Stack Overflow](https://stackoverflow.com) : subscribe to their weekly newsletter and any other topic which you find interesting
 - [Stack Exchange](https://stackexchange.com/) : Stack Exchange is the combination of Stack Overflow and 170+ sites where you can get any kinds of help
 - [Coderanch](https://coderanch.com/) : A friendly place for programming greenhorns.
 Jump straight into any of our topics and light hearted discussions.
 Ranging from Java, Databases, Android, Programmer certification, Programming jobs and much more...
+- [regexer](https://regexr.com/) : Tool to visualize your regex expresions
+- [regexper](https://regexper.com/) : Tool to visualize your regex expresions

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>